Southland Conference baseball tournament: History

 In 1996, it expanded to become a six team double-elimination tournament and remained that way until 2007.

 In 2008, the tournament once again expanded and became an eight team double-elimination tournament.

 In 2012, two brackets of four teams were added in a double-elimination format.
 The winner of each bracket plays in a championship game.
 This facilitates a television broadcast of the final.

 After five schools left the conference following the 2021 season, the tournament format was changed for 2022.
-The top two seeds will host double-elimination tournaments that each involve four teams.
-The winner from each site will advance to a best-of-3 final hosted by the top surviving seed.
+The top two seeds hosted double-elimination tournaments that each involved four teams.
+The winner from each site will advanced to a best-of-3 final hosted by the top surviving seed.

-Starting in 2023, the event will move to Joe Miller Ballpark on the campus of McNeese State University in Lake Charles, Louisiana, reportedly as part of a deal that kept McNeese in the Southland after it had been courted by Conference USA and nearly joined the Western Athletic Conference.
+Starting in 2023, the event moved to Joe Miller Ballpark on the campus of McNeese State University in Lake Charles, Louisiana, reportedly as part of a deal that kept McNeese in the Southland after it had been courted by Conference USA and nearly joined the Western Athletic Conference.
 The agreement with McNeese initially runs for four years, with McNeese having the right of first refusal to continue as host after 2026.
-The future tournament format has not yet been announced.
+The tournament format in 2023 included seven teams beginning with a single-elimination game followed by a 6 team double elimination.
+Two teams did not qualify for the tournament with the new format.

+The baseball tournament venue returned to an annual bidding process for 2024 following the men's and women's basketball tournaments venue extension in Lake Charles.
+The baseball tournament returned to Pat Kenelly Diamond at Alumni Field in Hammond, Louisiana for 2024.
+In 2024, the tournament returned to two brackets of four teams in a double-elimination format.
+The winner of each bracket played in the championship game.
+One team did not qualify for the tournament.